-PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE agreements with First Nations communities.
+CAFFROVAL DATE.
+137 127 2007 PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE b) Take measures to ensure that the Maintenance Management Plans and Emergency Response Plans required under the Protocol are in place. b) The Protocol for Safe Drinking Water in First Nations Communities requires Maintenance Management Plans and Emergency Response Plans be implemented.
+Compliance with the Protocol is part of INAC's funding agreements with First Nations communities.
 As part of INAC's commitment to measure compliance with the Protocol, implementation of these plans will be tracked and measures will be taken to address any shortfalls.
-Steps to ensure compliance with the Protocol will continue on an ongoing basis.
-First Nations are in compliance with the departmental Protocols.
-This includes tracking the implementation of Maintenance Management Plans and Emergency Response Plans.
-These indicators will be updated on an annual basis through the Annual Performance Inspections required by the Protocols.
-AES Comment: Close - monitoring of Performance Measurement Strategy implementation is an on going activity.
+Compliance measures will be developed for implementation as of 01/04/2010.
+Steps to ensure compliance with the Protocol will continue on an ongoing basis. b) Complete.
+Implementation of plans is being tracked through Asset Condition Reporting System and Integrated Capital Management System.
 4) INAC must significantly improve operator training and certification by substantially upgrading the Circuit Rider Training Program or by implementing a superior alternative.
 INAC will expand the Circuit Rider Training Program to allow all regions to hire more (CRTP) circuit riders, to improve remuneration and working conditions for circuit riders, to expand the role of circuit riders in mentoring and assisting system operators, and to offer these expanded CRTP services to all First Nations communities, to take effect April 1, 2008.
 Additional funding would also be directed to training operators for certification exams.
-Implementation will begin 01/04/2008 Update/Rationale: As of 30/09/2010: The number of CRT has increased from 54 in 2008 to 65 to allow better coverage and service to First Nation Communities.
-As of March 2010, thanks to the work of the CRT, the number of water treatment operators with their first level of certification or greater is 60%.
-AES: Underway 5) The Department must address gaps in program design with a view to providing support for alternative cost-effective solutions such as wells and septic tanks.
-A detailed engineering assessment of the water and wastewater systems in every First Nations community, to be conducted over an 18 month period, will identify the needs of each community and provide a reliable basis for decisions on future investments.
-A Protocol to establish standards for wells, Policy on small systems and protocol developed 30/09/2008 Update/Rationale: As of 30/09/2010: Policy and Protocol on decentralized systems (i.e. small systems) were finalized and distributed in Q1 of 2010-2011.
-They are now in effect.
-National Assessment is still underway, with the work expected to be completed by first quarter 2011.
+Implementation will begin 01/04/2008 Update/Rationale: As of 31/03/2009: The CRTP had 40 trainers in 2007.
+There are currently 54 CRTs providing operation and maintenance support to First Nations water operators.
+Since January 2008, 14 additional CRTs have been hired and the intent is to double the original 40 positions by the end of 2010.
+5) The Department must address gaps in program design with a view to providing support for alternative costeffective solutions such as wells and septic tanks.
+A detailed engineering assessment of the water and wastewater systems in every Policy on small systems and Status: Pending Implementation Update/Rationale: As of 31/03/2009: Procurement of contractor for the National Assessment is nearing completion, and work is